-Atlantic Canada has a thriving offshore oil and natural gas industry, with six producing projects and ongoing exploration activity in the area.
+Atlantic Canada has a thriving offshore oil and natural gas industry, with four producing projects and ongoing exploration activity in the area.

 Atlantic Canada produces more than 233,000 barrels of oil per day, representing five per cent of Canada’s total crude oil production.
 To date, development of oil and natural gas production in Atlantic Canada has mainly occurred offshore Newfoundland and Labrador and Nova Scotia.